 DETROIT – Record-setting running back Jared Smith didn’t get much of anything going on the ground Saturday.

-That wasn’t enough to slow the Pewamo-Westphalia football team.
+That didn’t matter for the Pewamo-Westphalia football team.

-The No. 2-ranked Pirates found other ways to get things down in a Division 7 state championship game Saturday morning at Ford Field.
+The No. 2-ranked Pirates found other ways to get things done in a Division 7 state championship game Saturday morning at Ford Field.

 And the end result was the first football state championship in school history.

 Jimmy Lehman threw a pair of touchdowns passes to Logan Hengesbach as P-W capped a perfect season with a 28-14 victory over No. 5-ranked Detroit Loyola.